 It is the mission of SDHH to provide high quality, innovative services that result in employment opportunities, improved quality of life and full inclusion in society for Arkansans who are deaf, hard of hearing, late-deafened, and deafblind.
 The professional staff of SDHH is knowledgeable about the unique barriers faced by people with hearing loss and speech disabilities, and is experienced in collaborating with both the person experiencing the barrier as well as the community at large to develop effective solutions.

 Click here for more information

-The Searcy One-Stop Center houses several state agency offices whose missions compliment each other.
-If one agency’s resources are not appropriate to help a customer, perhaps another of the agencies housed here can provide a more apt service.
+The Searcy One-Stop Center houses several state offices whose missions compliment each other.
+If one agency’s resources are not appropriate to help a customer, perhaps another agency can provide a more apt service.

-The ARS office at the Searcy One-Stop includes a counselor who serves White County, a RIDAC psychological examiner who travels extensively to serve the needs of District II customers, a medical services liaison who also travels throughout the district to negotiate medical fees with hospitals and doctors, and a secretary who serves all those in the ARS office.
+The ARS office at the Searcy One-Stop includes a counselor who serves White County, a RIDAC psychological examiner who travels extensively to serve the needs of District II, and a medical services liaison who also travels throughout the district to negotiate medical fees with hospitals and doctors.

 For more information, please contact: